There are many SEO metrics you can monitor to gauge the progress of your search engine optimization campaign.

 Referring Domains

-The number of new referring domains tells you how many unique websites are linking to your site (and the anchor text used).
+The number of new referring domains tells you how many unique websites link to your site (and the anchor text used).

 You can check this SEO KPI using a tool like Ahrefs or SEMrush.